Information and tickets

 1. Sufficient room for all passengers to sit/stand

-3. Punctuality/reliability (i.e the train arriving/departing on time)
+2. Punctuality/reliability (i.e. the train arriving/departing on time)

-5. The attitudes and helpfulness of the staff at station
+5. The helpfulness and attitude of staff on train

 Classification